buraksezer/olric/README.md

 * Provides a plugin interface for service discovery daemons,
 * Provides a locking primitive which inspired by [SETNX of Redis](https://redis.io/commands/setnx#design-pattern-locking-with-codesetnxcode).

-See [Sample Code](https://github.com/buraksezer/olric#sample-code) section for a quick experimentation.

 ## Possible Use Cases

 With this feature set, Olric is suitable to use as a distributed cache.
 But it also provides data replication, failure detection